-Want a homemade alternative to sugary store bought orange sodas?
+Want a homemade alternative to sugary store-bought orange sodas?
 Look no further.
 This homemade treat is one your entire family will love.

-Getting my daughter involved in the kitchen always helps her desire to eat healthier.
+Getting my daughter involved in the kitchen always helps her want to eat healthier.
 Not only did she enjoy helping squeeze the oranges to make the juice, she enjoyed watching the entire process!
 Being able to try the soda at the end was almost like a prize to her.

-My four oranges yielded 1 cup total of freshly squeezed orange juice.
+My four oranges yielded 1 cup of freshly squeezed orange juice.
 One cup of orange juice yields 3 servings of homemade orange soda.
 Serve with some slices of oranges if desired.

 - 4 oranges, washed and dried

-- orange zest (from the 4 oranges)
+- Orange zest (from the 4 oranges)

-- sparkling water
+- Sparkling water

-- simple syrup (optional)
+- Simple syrup (optional)

-- Squeeze oranges (4 oranges approx = 1 cup).
+- Squeeze the oranges (4 oranges = approximately 1 cup).

 - Mix freshly squeezed orange juice with the zest, and let it sit for a few minutes.